karlr42/angular-copyright/README.md

 Example plunkr: http://plnkr.co/edit/zAJrBd?p=preview

+### Installation

+Either just download the directive file, copy and paste its contents, or issue `bower install karlr42/angular-copyright`

 ### Attributes:
  - **start** : the year the copyright begins.
 If not set, defaults to the current year
  - **localised-copyright** : a string for the word 'Copyright'.